Devalda/Devalda/README.md

 - 👋 Hi, I’m @Devalda
 - 👀 I’m interested in simple life
 - 🌱 I’m currently learning how to sleep well
-- 📫 How to reach me : brian.devalda@binus.ac.id
+- 📫 How to reach me : brian@devalda.site

 you can contact me if you want to waste your time :)